kasper-piskorski/docs/pages/documentation/1-the-basics/grakn-knowledge-model.md

 *Figure 1: The concept types and their permitted associations via Grakn ontology constructs.*

 <!-- This section may possibly be better if moved into a different, more low level page -->
-A well-formed Grakn ontology is required to satisfy the following structural properties (for examples see the following section):
+A well-formed Grakn ontology is required to satisfy the following structural properties (see examples in the following section):

 * each concept type can have at most one direct supertype,
 * each role type must be involved in exactly one relation type,